-When internet connection is strong enough, Skype’s audio and video quality is rather good; it uses enhanced codecs and HD voice that together make video calls very crisp.
+When the internet connection is strong enough, Skype’s audio and video quality is rather good; it uses enhanced codecs and HD voice that together make video calls very crisp.
 Zangi, however, provides the same, and often higher, quality of image and sound while requiring a fraction of Skype’s bandwidth use.
-The pictures above show a side-by-side comparison of a video call made through Skype (left) and Zangi (right) on a very slow airport WiFi connection.
+The pictures above show a side-by-side comparison of Zangi vs Skype video call made through Skype (left) and Zangi (right) on a very slow airport WiFi connection.

 With regards to available features, Skype stands out amid the other apps with its group video calling and group chat, as well as screen sharing.
 Skype has historically developed as a desktop client first, then a mobile one, so the abundance of additional features that are not exactly necessary in a mobile app is easily explainable.